P1030252_panettone_ock

 ockstyle

-Food & Travel Blogger 🇺🇸 I'm a gluten free gourmet traveler, content writer and storyteller in English and Italian.
-I'm a foreign languages enthusiast, fluently speaking (eating and dreaming) in Italian, English, French, and Russian.
-When I'm not writing, I cook & style (food & prop styling), and photograph (also on film).
-Not necessarily in that order 🇮🇹 Food & Travel Blogger.
-Sono una viaggiatrice buongustaia senza glutine, una creatrice di contenuti e un'appassionata narratrice di storie in italiano e inglese.
-Appassionata di lingue straniere, parlo (mangio e sogno) fluentemente in italiano, inglese, francese e russo.
-Quando non scrivo, testo ricette dolci e salate, preparo cibi e bevande per le riprese fotografiche, fotografo (anche in pellicola).
+I’m an Italian gluten-free *Gourmet Traveler+* and a passionate storyteller, writing in English and Italian.
+Fluently speaking (eating and dreaming) in Italian, English, French, and Russian.
+When I'm not writing, I cook and test recipes for special diets, and photograph (also on film).
+Not necessarily in that order. --- / --- Sono una viaggiatrice buongustaia *la Gourmet Traveler+* senza glutine, appassionata narratrice di storie.
+Scrivo in italiano e inglese, parlo (mangio e sogno) fluentemente in italiano, inglese, francese e russo.
+Quando non scrivo, cucino, testo ricette dolci e salate per diete speciali, fotografo (anche in pellicola).
 Non necessariamente in quest'ordine.